TurboWarp/packager/api/README.md

 ### Release cadence

-The plan is to release an updated version of the npm module with every release of the standalone version of the packager, which currently happens about once a month.
+We intend to release an updated version of the npm module to npm with every update of [TurboWarp Desktop](https://github.com/TurboWarp/desktop), which currently happens about once a month.

 ### Feature support

-The following are currently known to not work:

- - App icon (environments such as Electron currently always use default)
- - Custom cursor
- - Loading screen image
+All features are assumed to work, with the following exceptions:

+ - macOS apps in the NW.js or WKWebView environments do not support custom icons and must always use the default icon

 ### Browser support

-The Node.js module is not intended to work in a browser regardless of any tool you try to use such as webpack.
-If you need browser support, fork the packager (this repository) directly.
+The Node.js module as published on npm is not intended to work in a browser regardless of any build tool such as webpack.
+If you need to run in a browser, fork this repository directly and modify the interface as you see fit.

 ### Large assets

-Large assets such as Electron binaries are not stored in this repository and will be downloaded from a remote server as-needed.
+Large assets such as Electron binaries are not stored in this repository and will be downloaded from a remote server on demand.
 While we aren't actively removing old files, we can't promise they will exist forever.
-Downloads are cached locally and validated with a secure checksum.
+Downloads are validated with a SHA-256 checksum and cached locally.

 Large assets are cached in `node_modules/@turbowarp/packager/.packager-cache`.
 You may want to periodically clean this folder.